Parallel Continuous Chain-of-Thought with Jacobi Iteration: Experiment Details

 \paragraph{Greedy Decoding instead of Sampling} We empirically find that the model performance has negligible difference when using different decoding strategies.
 This may because the questions on GSM8K are relatively short and easy.

+\paragraph{Inference Time Measurement} In Table~\ref{tab:latency}, we measure the inference time of different approaches with a batch size of 100 and only the time for processing the question and CoT tokens is included.
+We do not include the time for generating the answer tokens since the number of answer tokens may differ between different approaches.
+Additionally, the number of gold answer tokens is usually only 1 or 2, which is negligible compared to the number of question and CoT tokens.
+The 100 samples are selected from the test set of GSM8K with an average length of 105 tokens.

-\paragraph{Baseline Settings} In Section~\ref{sec:exp-setup}, we mention the settings of the baseline methods.
-Pause Tokens uses 24 trainable pause tokens, continuous CoT uses 12 latent thought tokens, and PCCoT uses $c=24$ latent thought tokens with $T=3$ extra iterations.
-These settings are chosen from the best performing settings in our experiments.
+\paragraph{Settings of Baseline Approaches} In Section~\ref{sec:exp-setup}, we mention the settings of the baseline approaches.
+We choose the best-performing setting for each approach.
+Specifically, Pause Tokens uses 24 trainable pause tokens, continuous CoT uses 12 latent thought tokens, and PCCoT uses $c=24$ latent thought tokens with $T=3$ extra iterations.
 Though CODI \cite{shen2025codicompressingchainofthoughtcontinuous} reports 6 latent thought tokens is the best performing setting for continuous CoT, we find that using 12 latent thought tokens is much better than using 6 in our experiments.
+Notice that the average number of CoT tokens in GSM8K-Aug is 20.32, the choice of $c=24$ latent thought tokens somewhat indicates a replacement of explicit reasoning tokens with implicit reasoning tokens.